develoot/os/README.md

 If you meet all the dependencies, you can type `make run` to run the COS using QEMU.

-This project is not completed, so I recommend you not to run this on real hardware.
+This project is not completed, so I recommend you not to run this on real hardwares.
 (It will work without any error, though.)

 # Implemented features